 Jan.
 31, 2015 Staff Report

-The organizers of the 5th annual Queens World Film Festival (QWFF) held their kick-off event on January 18 to provide an overview of some of the films that will be screened this year and to bring many of the actors and film makers together.
+The organizers of the 5th annual Queens World Film Festival (QWFF) held their kick-off event on January 18 to provide an overview of some of the films that will be screened this year and to invite the public to meet many of the actors and filmmakers involved.

 The festival will be held from March 17-20 and will feature 116 films that were selected from more than 400 submissions.